Robust and efficient data-driven predictive control: Introduction

 \section{Introduction}

-Model predictive control (MPC) \cite{Rawlings17} is a powerful optimization-based control technique that is applicable to multivariable linear and nonlinear systems, handles hard constraints on the input, state and output while minimizing a certain performance criterion.
+Model predictive control (MPC) \cite{Rawlings17} is a powerful optimization-based control technique that is applicable to multivariable linear and nonlinear systems.
 MPC uses a model of the system being controlled in order to predict the behavior of the system over a finite horizon.
-For complex systems that are difficult to model from first principles, sufficiently accurate models can be obtained using machine learning techniques.
-This has led to the development of learning-based predictive control schemes, with accompanying closed-loop guarantees (see, e.g., \cite{Hewing20}).
-Such schemes are indirect, since they rely on first learning a model from data.

-Direct data-driven predictive control (DDPC) schemes have recently been developed using results from the behavioral approach to systems theory \cite{Willems86}.
+In contrast, direct data-driven predictive control (DDPC) schemes have recently been developed using results from behavioral systems theory \cite{Willems86}.
 There, non-parametric representations given by the image of data matrices (see, e.g., \cite{Willems05, Markovsky22}) are employed as predictive ``models'' (cf. \cite{Coulson20}).
 Open-loop robustness and closed-loop guarantees of DDPC schemes for LTI systems were established in \cite{Coulson22, Berberich203, Berberich22_IRP}.
 Many extensions soon followed including nonlinear \cite{Verhoek21, Lian21, Berberich204, Alsalti2021c, lazar2024basis}, stochastic \cite{Pan22, Breschi23} and distributed DDPC \cite{Kohler22,Alonso22} among others.
 To account for noisy data, different regularization techniques were proposed (see, e.g., \cite{Doerfler23, Breschi23_autoDDC} and the references therein).
-DDPC schemes have also been successfully applied to various real-world systems, e.g., power systems \cite{markovsky2023powersys}, quadcopters \cite{elokda2021data} and many others, thus making DDPC an important and well-established control technique.
-We refer to \cite{verheijen2023handbook} for a comprehensive survey of DDPC and its extensions.
+DDPC schemes have also been successfully applied to various real-world systems, e.g., power systems \cite{markovsky2023powersys} and quadcopters \cite{elokda2021data}, thus making DDPC an important and well-established control technique.
+We refer to \cite{verheijen2023handbook, berberich2024overview} for comprehensive surveys of DDPC and its extensions.